Gold Bug Mine | 10 am – 4 pm daily April – October | 10 am – 4 pm weekends only (Sat/Sun) November – March

 Explore the site where James Marshall discovered gold in 1848, setting off the California Gold Rush.
 Marshall Gold Discovery State Park is open to the public for hiking, picnics, and self-exploration.

 If you’re looking for guided tours, Gold Discovery Tours tells the story and visits the sites of the Coloma Valley before the discovery of gold by James Marshall.
-Learn about the events leading up to the discovery, hear the stories and history of the California Gold Rush and the town of Coloma.
+Learn about the events leading up to the discovery, and hear the stories and history of the California Gold Rush and the town of Coloma.
 Tours are available for individual family groups from the same household only with proper physical distancing.
 Tours are offered at least twice a day, weather permitting (but not when the temperature exceeds 92 degrees).

 Cost: $10 per car parking fee.
 Tours are $3 per adult and $2 per child.